webix-hub/gitbook-webix-jet/chapter3.md

 });
 ```

 When we switch a segment in the button, the code stores the selected segment's id in the model.
-When we need to access this info in the $oninit handler of the datatable, we can retrieve it from the same model object.
-For example, in the above snippet, we will apply the current state to a datatable each time it is reloaded.
+When we need to access this info in the $oninit or "detailsModeChanged" handler of the datatable, we can retrieve it from the same model object.
+For example, in the above snippet, we will apply the current state to a datatable each time it is reloaded and each time another mode is selected.

 ###Which way to choose?